kpx-dev/trd-hackathon/README.md

 - "Why was I slower in sector 2?"
 - "Compare my braking points to the fastest lap"
 - "How can I improve my cornering technique?"
+- "Generate a comprehensive performance report for this lap"

+**Generate PDF Reports**: Click the "Generate Report" button in the AI Racing Coach panel to create a professional, downloadable PDF analysis of your current lap performance.

 ### Performance Analysis
 - Jump to specific laps using the lap dropdown